salmansaeed-dev/jobportal/README.md

 <h2>🛡️ License:</h2>

-This project is licensed under the free to use policy feel free to clone and some more features to it.
+This project is licensed under the free to use policy, feel free to clone and add some more features to it.